 Seeing the Ramsey house inspired me to read more about the case, and I did that in a new book written by a chief investigator from the Boulder DA’s office — a really excellent book, in my opinion, and I’ll review it tomorrow …

 How about you?
 Have you visited any famous crime scenes, or any places with famous associations?
-Tell me I’m not the only one who thinks things like this are neat!
+Tell me I’m not the only one who thinks things like this are interesting!